fernandocanizo/my-bookmarks/learning/english.md

 - [EF Set](https://efset.org/)

   Does reading, listening and speaking tests.
+They provide a [free certificate](https://www.efset.org/ef-set-50/) that I can add to my CV.

 - [Brittish Council](https://britishcouncil.org/)